Queen mary's library in the 21st century

-Today Queen Mary’s Library features an extensive print collection and a growing bank of electronic resources to support the School’s pupils and teachers in all subject areas.
+Today, Queen Mary’s Library (known as QML) features an extensive print collection and a growing bank of electronic resources to support the School’s pupils and teachers in all subject areas.

 A Special Collections department operates to manage the School’s museum holdings and archives.